dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 which, simply put, means that unlike <code>*q* *T*</code>, it can be used everywhere where a type is expected.
 If the type qualifier in this rule were optional,
-D would already support primary types.
+D would already have primary types.

-Another related issue is [24007][issue-24007] *(Function/delegate literals cannot specify linkage).*
+Another related issue is [24007][issue-24007] *(Function/&ZeroWidthSpace;delegate literals cannot specify linkage).*
 It can be solved with a simple addition to the grammar, which is in the same spirit as the primary proposal.